What Is a Data Annotator? Key Role in Machine Learning

 Learn about the vital role of a data annotator in AI and machine learning, from data labeling to improving data quality for machine learning models.

 The global stage is witnessing a surge in artificial intelligence (AI) technology.
-From sophisticated chatbots like ChatGPT to intelligent systems embedded within our cars and household appliances, AI is reshaping the fabric of our everyday lives.
+From sophisticated chatbots like ChatGPT to intelligent systems embedded within our cars and household appliances, AI is reshaping our everyday lives.

 The data annotator creates tools that AI can use to glean insights.
-This article goes into more detail about this cousin of the data scientist and how they play a key role in machine learning.
+This article goes into more detail about the data annotation role and its impact on machine learning.

 What is data annotation?